K 12 Education Jobs in USA with Visa Sponsorship

 Do K-12 school districts commonly sponsor H-1B visas for teachers?

 Yes, particularly in STEM, special education, and bilingual education.
-Public school districts are government entities and typically qualify as cap-exempt H-1B employers, meaning they can file petitions year-round outside the annual lottery.
+Public school districts are government entities and typically qualify as cap-exempt H-1B visa employers, meaning they can file petitions year-round outside the annual lottery.
 Sponsorship rates are highest in states with persistent teacher shortages, including California, Texas, New York, and Florida.
 You can browse sponsoring districts on Migrate Mate.

 What visa types are available for international K-12 teachers?

-The two most common are H-1B and J-1.
+The two most common are H-1B and J-1 visa.
 H-1B applies when the role meets specialty occupation standards, a bachelor's degree in education or the subject area you'll teach is typically required.
 J-1 is used through cultural exchange programs and is common for teachers filling short-term or shortage-area positions.
 Some districts use both pathways depending on the role and urgency of the hire.

 Does my foreign teaching degree qualify for a U.S. school district H-1B petition?